- BPHYST (University of Pretoria, South Africa)

 What is your area of expertise?

-Pelvic dysfunction, back pain, getting the core going after pregnancy, post mastectomy and abdominal /cosmetic surgeries, lymph drainage for cancer.
-Acute sports injuries and post surgeries
+Pelvic dysfunction, back pain, getting the core going after pregnancy, post mastectomy and abdominal/ cosmetic surgeries, lymph drainage for cancer.
+Acute sports injuries and post surgery rehabilitation.

 How do you find working as a physiotherapist in Hong Kong?